 There were times that I thought that Nova Scotia was the greenest place that I had ever seen.
 We sometimes were able to find baskets of chanterelle mushrooms just off the trail.
 No mushrooms since then have ever tasted like those.

-It being Nova Scotia, the trail had a winter look and often stayed that way for a month or two.
-While it was hard to walk up the hill, getting up it on cross country skis was even more challenging.
+With the trail being inNova Scotia, it sometimes took on a winter look and often stayed that way for a month or two.
+While it was hard to walk up the hill, getting up to the trail on cross country skis was even more challenging.

 With each move, we managed to find new trails, some of them memorable.
-(Read More)

 Not Enough Wilderness To Save Us